rbtkay/INGR-Twitter/README.md

 It uses Twitter API, Javascript library called ReactJS, Highcharts JS API and Symfony framework.

 ## Topic :
-It's analytic platform.
+It's a analytic platform using the twitter api:
-* Everybody can register and login to the site,
+* Everybody can register and login to the site.
-* Setup its Twitter account
+* Provide a twitter name to get the appropriate user's tweets.
-* Then view all of its posted tweets
+* Add a keyword that will be followed over time.
-* And using keywords in the form of dashboard.
+* The chosen keywords will be displayed in a dashboard that shows the evolution of each keyword over time.

 ## User journey:
 1. Connect to the Internet address : http://localhost:3000/ <br/>